MUSIC SCORES & ORIGINAL COMPOSITIONS

 Intergenerational music performing and learning of Black history.

-The collection of musical scores in the HUB includes compositions by social justice artist and African American composer, Anthony R. Green, and arrangements of African-inspired melodies.
-Anthony R. Green's works, in conjunction with a team of Castle of our Skins' educators, features age-appropriate, companion curriculum with scaffolded lesson plans are rooted in Afrocentric pedagogical practices that emphasize experiential learning, group participation, aural skills, and individual creativity.
+The collection of musical scores in the HUB includes compositions by African American composers and arrangements of African-inspired melodies.
+Castle of our Skins' collection of work feature age-appropriate, companion curriculum with scaffolded lesson plans are rooted in Afrocentric pedagogical practices that emphasize experiential learning, group participation, aural skills, and individual creativity.
 With their buildable lesson units and relevance to other subjects, they provide a deeper context (and in some school systems, the only context) for music, Black history, social justice, and culture to be appreciated.

 Learn more about our